runtimeverification/proof-checker/docs/architecture.md

 domain reasoning.

 This is transformed into a formal proof via matching logic proof tactics represented in a Python DSL.
-The formal proof is represented into a simple binary format.
+The formal proof is represented by a simple binary format.
 This may be verified by a proof checker and certified using ZK technologies.